 Meet Our New Galapagos Island Hopper

 Our redesigned land-based Galapagos Island Hopper now has you exploring by charter flight as well as speedboat.
 Accommodation each night is at one of three distinct waterfront lodges on Isabela, San Cristobal and Santa Cruz Islands.
-AdventureSmith Adventure Specialist Nick Mitchell has just returned this week from scouting out the trip and his highlights include: seeing all the iconic species, the charter flight’s aerial views of Isabela Island’s volcanic highlands and islets, the fresh-caught seafood at different local restaurants each night and the flexibility to explore on his own during down time.
+AdventureSmith Adventure Specialist Nick Mitchell has just returned this week from scouting out the trip and his Expert Review details the highlights including: seeing all the iconic species, the charter flight’s aerial views of Isabela Island’s volcanic highlands and islets, the fresh-caught seafood at different local restaurants each night and the flexibility to explore on his own during down time.
 Nick was able to take advantage of waking up early for morning runs and surfing on Santa Cruz and Isabela Islands.
 His most active day included a 10-mile hike to the rim of the Sierra Negra Volcano.